The 10 top-scoring substitutes in Prem history: Giroud, Solskjaer, Sturridge…

 With Arsene Wenger opting for Alexis Sanchez to lead the line for Arsenal, 18 of Giroud’s 29 Premier League appearances for the Gunners in his final season at Emirates Stadium came from the bench, yielding five goals.

-Defoe possibly doesn’t get the credit he deserves as one of the Premier League’s greatest ever goalscorers, but only six players in history have scored more in the competition.
+Defoe possibly doesn’t get the credit he deserves as one of the Premier League’s greatest ever goalscorers, but only seven players in history have scored more in the competition.

 Whether it be at West Ham, Tottenham, Portsmouth, Sunderland or now Bournemouth, Defoe has always been relied upon to grab goals, and he has rarely failed to live up to the billing.